Edvin-Magnusson/SQL-Projects/San Francisco Library Usage.md

 ````
 The dataset consists of 423 448 rows and 15 columns.

-Ordering the dataset by the **Total Checkouts** column to see which patron that has most total checkouts.
+Ordering the dataset by the **Total Checkouts** column to see which patron has the most total checkouts.

 ````sql
 SELECT *